Required for all UG students admitted 2025-26 onward

 About AILT1001

-This 3-credit course uses interactive lectures, tutorials, and a project to explore AI concepts, large language models, and ethical concerns.
+This 3-credit course features interactive lectures, tutorials, and a project to explore AI concepts, large language models, and ethical concerns.

 Enrollment Procedures for AILT1001